shareefalis/shareefalis/README.md

 # Welcome
 Intentionally empty.
 My old adventure in AOSP is showing up as a popular repo so I pinned this repo to make it clean looking.
 I do a lot of development work in React, Typescript, Javascript, java, and Android Java lately.
-Language and platform agnostic developer tuned for fast pace and keeping up wuth industry.
+Language and platform agnostic developer tuned for fast pace and keeping up with industry.

 On the board of FCC NANC Interoperable Video Calling working group as a non voting technical advisor.